DustinBrett/daedalOS/README.md

   - File stat solution needed for uploaded files
   - Add modified time
   - Open folders in new windows
+  - Clicking into directory messes with foregroundId
+    - Changing id is likely the issue
 - Taskbar
   - Add padding to left of clock if needed
 - Icons